pdcawley/bofh.org.uk/content/post/bakehouse-diary-1.md

 ### What's with the bakery stuff, I thought you were a programmer?

 Well, yes, I am a programmer.
-But I'm also suffering from RSI, which makes programming painful and low level but annoying depression and a general sense of what's the bloody point about programming as a career.[^1] Making a real product that people really need in the real world is really appealing to me.
+But I'm also suffering from RSI - which makes programming painful, low level depression and a general sense of what's the bloody point about programming as a career.[^1] Making a real product that people really need in the real world is really appealing to me.
+Really.
 And doing a job that will force me to take some exercise has its charms too.

 Also, if you're going to have a mid-life crisis, at least get something tasty out of it.